lareferencia/lareferencia-platform/README.md

 # LA Referencia Platform

 LA Referencia is a comprehensive platform for harvesting, processing, and indexing scholarly metadata from institutional and thematic repositories across Latin America.
-The platform provides advanced entity management, metadata validation, and search capabilities through Elasticsearch.
+The platform provides advanced entity management, metadata validation, and search capabilities through SOLR/Elasticsearch and Vufind integraton.

 ## 🚀 Current Status